 The NRC requires a biennial filing of the NDT fund balances against the decommissioning liability estimate.
 Any funding shortfalls are required to be cured prior to the next NDT reporting period.
-The current market downturn associated with inflation and rising interest rates is not currently expected to result in any supplemental required funding of the NDT Fund.
+We do not currently expect to be required to provide supplemental funding of the NDT Fund.